 The mapping to resource elements shall be in increasing order of first the index , then the index .
 The mapping starts with the first slot in an uplink subframe, except for slot-PUSCH or subslot-PUSCH transmission.

+In case of PUSCH transmissions using sub-PRB allocations for BL/CE UEs, the mapping starts over in every uplink subframe composing an UL resource unit.

 In case of slot-PUSCH, the mapping shall start at in the slot assigned for transmission.